buglloc/php-xss-maker/README.md

 # php-xss-maker

-Simple PHP extension that places XSS in Mysql results
+Simple PHP extension that places XSS in Mysql results, mostly for "Monkey Crawler" purposes